-- a.
-Members must not act in situations in which they have a real or apparent conflict of interest, whether during a meeting of Council or Committee of Council or at any other time while performing their duties of office. - i.
+a.
+Members shall not act in situations in which they have a real or apparent conflict of interest, whether during a meeting of Council or Committee of Council or at any other time while performing their duties of office.

+- i.
 A conflict of interest exists when a Member exercises their duties of office and at the same time knows that in the performance of those duties there is the opportunity to further their private interests. - ii.
 A real conflict of interest exists when a Member has knowledge of a private interest that is sufficient to influence the exercise of their duties of office. - iii.
-An apparent conflict of interest exists when there is a reasonable perception, which a reasonably well-informed person could properly have, that the Member's ability to perform any official duty or function must be influenced by their private interest. - b.
-A Member is presumed not to have a private interest in any appointment to serve in their official capacity on any commission, board or agency, or in matters arising in relation to that commission, board or agency. - c.
-A Member who has a conflict of interest with respect to any matter must refrain from influencing the matter and from discussing or voting on any decision with respect to the matter. - d.
-Should a conflict of interest, real or apparent, arise with respect to a matter that will be discussed or determined at a meeting of Council or a Committee of Council, the Member must: - i. disclose the general nature of the Member's interest, and - ii. withdraw from the meeting without voting or participating in the discussion. - e.
-Where a Member does not disclose a private interest under Rule 2.d. because they are not in attendance at the meeting at which the matter arose, the Member must disclose the general nature of their interest at the next meeting of the same body before which the matter arose. - f.
-Where, by reason of withdrawal from a meeting because of non-pecuniary interests, there would be fewer Members remaining than are needed to meet quorum, those Members who have withdrawn by reason of a non-pecuniary interest must disclose their interest, but may still vote in respect of the matter.
+An apparent conflict of interest exists when there is a reasonable perception, which a reasonably well-informed person could properly have, that the Member's ability to perform any official duty or function must be influenced by their private interest.

+b.
+A Member is presumed not to have a private interest in any appointment to serve in their official capacity on any commission, board or agency, or in matters arising in relation to that commission, board or agency.

+c.
+A Member who has a conflict of interest with respect to any matter shall refrain from influencing the matter and from discussing or voting on any decision with respect to the matter.

+d.
+Should a conflict of interest, real or apparent, arise with respect to a matter that will be discussed or determined at a meeting of Council or a Committee of Council, the Member shall:

+- i. disclose the general nature of the Member's interest, and - ii. withdraw from the meeting without voting or participating in the discussion.

+e.
+Where a Member does not disclose a private interest under Rule 2.d. because they are not in attendance at the meeting at which the matter arose, the Member shall disclose the general nature of their interest at the next meeting of the same body before which the matter arose.